EINS-TUDa/DNN_SOC4DHS/README.md

 # DNN_SOC4DHS
 Code basis for the paper Stochastic Optimal Control for Nonlinear Systems based on Sampling &amp; Deep Learning by A. Bott, K..
 Kuroptev and F. Steinke

+The code for the experiments presented in the publication will be published here by the end of April 2024.